jhonatan-oliveiradev/moviepedia/.github/README.md

 # 📝 Licença:

 Esse projeto está sob a licença MIT.
-Veja o arquivo LICENSE para mais detalhes.
+Veja o arquivo <a href="../LICENSE">LICENSE</a> para mais detalhes.

 <hr>